umbraco/UmbracoDocs/Reference/Cache/examples/tags.md

 ![Result](images/response-2.png)

-Everything should now work as expected when it comes to displaying tags.
-However, if I go to my Backoffice and add a new tag to the `blog` group, the changes aren't shown on the endpoint.
+Everything should now work as expected when it comes to getting tags.
+However, if I go to my Backoffice and add a new tag to the `blog` group the changes aren't shown on the endpoint.
 Let's fix that.

 ### Clearing cache on publish